 2. We are training teachers to become excellent.
 GSS operates one of the most advanced teacher training programs in the country through regular 2-dqy workshops and ‘on the job’ follow up coaching from a team of 3 trained coach/inspectors who visit the schools.
 We also pay for the most promising trainees to qualify at Gambia College.
 This program is run by our project leader who is one of the foremost ECD educators in The Gambia.

 3. We measure the outcomes.
-The Head Teachers (12) and Qualified Teachers (34) are appraised at the end of each term.
+The Head Teachers (13) and Qualified Teachers (50) are appraised at the end of each term.
 The teaching is shown to be improving steadily term by term.

 5. Successful partnering.
 GSS recognises the importance of building partnerships with charities with similar or complimentary aims.
 We also work particularly closely with the Ministry of Basic & Secondary Education (MoBSE).

 6. GSS is well run.
 GSS has no overheads, every penny is spent in The Gambia.
 GSS is lean, efficient and ambitious.
-The cost of GSS’s assistance per child per year is £50.